 “Human waste and what we do with it can be one of the most significant impacts that faces lands used by the public for recreation,” said Ben Lawhon, director of education and research for the Leave No Trace Center for Outdoor Ethics.
 “It's a disease impact, water quality impact, social and aesthetic impact—and it's something that a lot of people just have a hard time dealing with.”

-And when more people head outdoors, those impacts can increase.
+And when more people head outdoors, those impacts increase significantly.

 According to The Outdoor Foundation's Outdoor Recreation Participation Report, more than 10 million people go backpacking every year and nearly 50 million take a day hike.
-While many of those hikers may be a short stroll from a bathroom, some of them undoubtedly find themselves out of range when nature calls.
-And those millions of backpackers can be miles or days away from a toilet.
+While many hikers may be a short stroll from a bathroom, some undoubtedly find themselves out of range when nature calls.
+Plus, those millions of backpackers can be miles or days away from a toilet.

-Additionally, millions of individuals annually climb outside (10 million), canoe (9 million), run trails, ski, snowshoe, and occasionally need to make a pit stop during their outdoor adventures.
+Then there are the millions of individuals annually who climb outside (10 million), canoe (9 million), run trails, ski, snowshoe, and occasionally need to make a pit stop.

 In short: that's a lot of people outdoors, and thus a lot of poop.

 And it adds up to a big impact.

 Feces contain a cocktail of germs, and no one enjoying the backcountry wants to see it, smell it, come in contact with it, or worse, get sick due to its improper disposal.
 Poop too close to water and you can pollute the water supply.